DoThNg/DoThNg/README.md

 ### Hi, I am Do 👋
 ---
+I am a data enthusiast and keen to apply data science to practice.
+I am also interested to apply BI & Data Analytics to develop the business models with sustainable growth.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on experiments and practices for ETL/ETL workflows with diffrent tech stacks/tools.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to implement an E2E Machine Learning Project (To-do data science/ML projects: recommender systems, image processing and computer vision)

 <!--
 **DoThNg/DoThNg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.